awcodify/sysctl-theme/docs/responsive-design.md

 ## Responsive Design Tools

-When developing with Sysctl Theme, these tools can help with responsive design:
+When developing with Arsxy Theme, these tools can help with responsive design:

 1. **Browser Dev Tools**: Use the responsive design mode
 2. **Browser Extensions**: Such as Responsive Viewer for Chrome